 Dice the potatoes into bite-size pieces dropping into a large bowl, leaving several of the potatoes with the skins on

 Cool and dice the hard-boiled eggs into the bowl.
 Fold in the Hellmann’s mayonnaise, dill, pepper, mustard, ground mustard and a small sprinkle of salt.

 Place the bacon bits into a small bowl, cover with a paper towel and microwave them for 10-15 seconds until they’re crisp then add the bacon bits to the bowl, combining.

 Vigorously blend the potato salad, giving it a good stir, allowing some of the potatoes to smash while others remain in their diced form.
 Taste and adjust salt if necessary.
-Garnish with a light sprinkle of paprika.
+Garnish with dill or paprika.
 Refrigerate at least 1-2 hours before serving.